timothyhull/breadpool-self-eval/docs/index.md

         === "My Strengths :material-cursor-default-click:"

-            - Experience with accurately filling out SK paperwork.
+            - Experience accurately completing SK paperwork.
             - Clear two-way verbal communication with the SBO.
             - Awareness to continuously ensure alignment of SK paperwork with the SBO throughout a game.
             - Clear two-way visual communication with my assigned JR.